 I was able to identify obvious frauds and misleading offers.

 My 2nd Step: Website Analysis

 After I had eliminated illegitimate providers, I went on to examine the websites of the remaining corporations in order to gain a better understanding of what they stand for, how authentic their advertising is.

 I was particularly interested in optimizing their products, services, customer support, company experience, and any recognition they had received.

 Websites and sales teams can tell you about the company, but customers will tell you how they deliver it.
 Are they efficient?
 Are they efficient?
 Are they polite?
 Are they polite?

 Online reviews may fill in some gaps, but most reviews are written by people with overwhelmingly positive experiences.
 This can distort your perspective.
 Talking to current customers will give you a better picture.

-I reached out both to people who I had helped to find a registered agent and to new visitors to my website looking for one.
+I reached out to people I had helped to find a registered agent and new visitors to my website looking for one.
 It was great to hear their stories.